Accessibility Percolation on Cartesian Power Graphs: First moment bound and walk length

 where $\Phi$ is the standard normal CDF.
 Since the sum's upper bound is asymptotic to $\mu\xL$, for all $\tilde h_\xN$ terms appearing in the sum $\tilde h_\xN \geq \frac{\xbet}{\mu\xL}h_\xN$, so that

-In particular at the threshold function of the form of eq. (\ref{threshold}) the bound converges:
+In particular with the choice of the threshold function of Theorem \ref{Thm3} for $\beta$:

-This allows one to reduce the mean number of quasi-accessible walks of length outside the interval $\mu\xL \pm c\sigma\sqrt{\xL}$ to any arbitrarily small value by choosing $c$ large enough.
-In other words, if there are quasi-accessible walks at the suggested threshold function, then they are of length $\mu\xL$ with fluctuations of at most order of $\sqrt{\xL}$.
-Since the total mean number of quasi-accessible walks at this threshold function is $\eta$, this then implies that the mean number of quasi-accessible walks inside the stated interval is converging to $\eta\p{1-2\Phi(-c)}$ and for any $c>0$ and $\eta > 0$ this mean still converges to a non-zero value.
+This allows one to reduce the mean number of $\xbet$-quasi-accessible walks of length outside the interval $\mu\xL \pm c\sigma\sqrt{\xL}$ to any arbitrarily small value by choosing $c$ large enough.
+In other words, if there are $\xbet$-quasi-accessible walks at the suggested threshold function, then they are of length $\mu\xL$ with fluctuations of at most order of $\sqrt{\xL}$.
+Since all $\xbet$-accessible walks are also $\xbet$-quasi-accessible walks, the same length constraint then also applies to accessible paths at the threshold function, completing the proof of Theorem \ref{Thm3}. $\Box$